Michigans Sex Offender Registry

 Some people are illegally required to register under the Michigan Sex Offender Registry.
 If you have a question about SORA, we can help you.

 In a recent decision of the Michigan Supreme Court, it was determined that a defendant was entitled to have his name removed from the Sex Offender Registry because the Sex Offenders Registration Act (SORA) violated the Cruel or Unusual Punishment Clause of the Michigan Constitution, Const.
 1963, art.1, Sec.
 16.

-In analyzing the issues, the court first had to determine if SORA was a form of “punishment” as contemplated by the Cruel or Unusual Punishment Clause of the Michigan Constitution.
-Federal Courts have ruled that sex offender registration is not a form of punishment but is rather merely regulator or remedial.
-The Michigan Supreme Court noted that “punishment” is “the deliberate imposition, by some agency of the state, of some measure intended to chastise, deter or discipline an offender.”
+In analyzing the issues, the Court first had to determine if SORA was a form of “punishment” as contemplated by the Cruel or Unusual Punishment Clause of the Michigan Constitution.
+Federal Courts have ruled that sex offender registration is not a form of punishment but merely regulator or remedial.
+The Michigan Supreme Court noted that “punishment” is “the deliberate imposition, by some state agency some measure intended to chastise, deter or discipline an offender.”

-The Court found that the effects of SORA as it related to the Defendant were “devastating” and thus constituted punishment.
-After concluding that SORA did constitute “punishment” as it relates to this defendant, the court then turned to the analysis of whether the punishment was “cruel or unusual.”
+The Court found that the effects of SORA as it related to the defendant were “devastating” and thus constituted punishment.
+After concluding that SORA did constitute “punishment” related to this defendant, the Court then turned to the analysis of whether the punishment was “cruel or unusual.”

-As it related to the issue of rehabilitation, the court noted that registration pursuant to SORA had the opposite effect.
+As it related to the issue of rehabilitation, the Court noted that registration according to SORA had the opposite effect.
 The Court found that “SORA’s labeling him to be a convicted sex offender works at an opposite purpose from rehabilitation.”
-Finally, the Court concluded as it related to the court’s goal of “rehabilitation” that requiring Defendant to register as a sex offender for 10 years constituted cruel or unusual punishment.
+Finally, the Court concluded as it related to the Court’s goal of “rehabilitation” that requiring Defendant to register as a sex offender for 10 years constituted cruel or unusual punishment.

 Tenacious and Effective Michigan Criminal Defense Attorneys